Russ Francis, former 49ers and Patriots Pro Bowl TE, dies in plane crash

 The New England Patriots issued a statement from team chairman and CEO Robert Kraft, saying, "On behalf of the entire New England Patriots organization, we extend our sincerest sympathies to the family of Russ Francis, who tragically passed away yesterday.
 Russ was a fan favorite throughout his playing career.
 He was a dynamic player on the field who had an even bigger personality off it.
 He knew no boundaries, pushed the limits and lived his life to the fullest.
 Our thoughts are with Russ's family, friends, teammates and the many Patriots fans who mourn his loss."

+The San Francisco 49ers issued a statement Monday, saying, "The San Francisco 49ers are saddened to learn of the tragic passing of former tight end and Super Bowl XIX champion Russ Francis.
+We send our deepest condolences to the Francis family during this difficult time."

 A native of Seattle, Francis was selected by New England in the 1975 NFL Draft and played six seasons with the team, earning Pro Bowl honors in 1977, 1978 and 1979.
-He retired after the 1980 season and worked a year as a commentator for ABC Sports; he was convinced to come out of retirement by the 49ers head coach at the time, Bill Walsh.
+He retired after the 1980 season and worked a year as a commentator for ABC Sports.
+At the 1982 Pro Bowl, Francis interviewed the 49ers head coach at the time, Bill Walsh, who had just won the team's first Super Bowl.
+Walsh convinced Francis to come out of retirement.

 Francis joined the 49ers in 1982 and played six seasons for San Francisco, winning a Super Bowl following the 1984 season and posting a career-high 44 receptions in 1985.
 Francis was waived by the 49ers during the 1987 season and he signed again with New England for the final two years of his career.